Importing Microsoft Access Database Tables

 After installing this

-driver, open SQL Server Management Studio and connect to the desired
+driver, open the Microsoft SQL Server Management Studio and connect to the desired

 instance of SQL Server database engine.
 In the Object Explorer, it shows